Rugosa: Morphology

 Each polyp of a rugose coral is hosted on a corallite, the fundamental skeletal structure of the coral.
 Unlike most living corals, many rugosan species live a solitary life, with a relatively large polyp (and corresponding corallite) surviving on its own.
 These horn-shaped solitary species develop from a pointed tip (apex) up towards the polyp-bearing cup (calice).
 Other rugosan species have polyps which grow together as a colony, with the entire colony's skeleton known as a corallum.
 The Petoskey stone, the state stone of Michigan, is actually a corallum of the colonial rugose coral Hexagonaria.

 Septa

-A close view of a Petoskey stone, actually the colonial rugose coral Hexagonaria.
-From Middle Devonian Michigan.
+Diagram showing major anatomical features of a rugose coral corallite.

-Rugosans are most easily identifiable by their prominent septa, longitudinal plates directed inward to form a radial (spoke-shaped) pattern in transverse section.
+Rugosans are most easily identifiable by their prominent septa (singular: septum), plates which run up the longitudinal axis of the corallite and are directed inward to form a radial (spoke-shaped) pattern in transverse cross-section.
 A fine level of magnification will reveal that each septum is actually a series of crystalline tubes (trabeculae) with bristle-like calcite fibers.